fabianoizzo/chaM3Leon/README.md

 </build>
 ```

-After this, you can choose to extend any of the following layers:
+After this process has been completed, you can choose to extend any of the following layers:

 - [Batch Layer](#batch-layer-documentation)
 - [Speed Layer](#speed-layer-documentation)